-There are a lot of things to consider when you get your student property.
+There are a lot of things to consider when you get your student house in Lincoln.
 When you first move in, the end of the contract seems a long way away but you always need to keep that in mind.
 As part of the payments you make when you first move in, the most important to you at the end of that year is the deposit.

 We know this isn’t the first thing on your mind, but the small print in the lease is an important part of your contract.
 If you know someone who works in the legal profession then they will be the perfect person to check this out for you.
 The lease will outline who is responsible for what, so read it and be prepared.

 Keep in contact with your landlord in Lincoln

 If there are any problems with the property then your landlord will want to know as soon as possible.
 Find out when you sign the contract who your point of contact is.
 This might be the landlord or the agent that manages the property on their behalf.
 Communication is crucial to maintaining the property.
 For your student housing Lincoln you want to look after your deposit and get it back.
 Keeping the landlord on top of any maintenance issues will help you in this.

 Think about how you use the property